Museu Medeiros e Almeida: The office

 In his office, the collector dedicated some time to reading books, art magazines, and auction catalogues, indulging his passion, trying to broaden his knowledge in the areas that interested him most, or finding one more artwork to complete his collection.

 Mr. Medeiros e Almeida and his wife Margarida as well as other family members' portraits, painted by Portuguese painters, can also be admired here.

 The private apartments

-In the private apartments, we can still feel the intimate atmosphere of the couple's daily life.
-The bedroom and the private bathroom of António Medeiros e Almeida have been kept intact, exhibiting his gym equipment, which he ordered from the US in the ’70s.
+In the private apartments, the bedroom and the private bathroom of António Medeiros e Almeida have been kept intact, exhibiting his gym equipment, which he ordered from the US in the ’70s.

 An unusual 1740–1750, mahogany cabinet, by John Channon (1711–1783), that was used to keep Mr. Almeida’s personal medicines can be admired in the antechamber as well as a Portuguese rosewood daybed, c.1775, among paintings portraying Lisbon by the Portuguese painter Carlos Botelho (1899–1982), who was the collector’s high school colleague.